WendellAdriel/adonis-api-skeleton/README.md

-# AdonisJS API Skeleton
+# Instreets API

-> Awesome AdonisJS boilerplate to create APIs using a DDD based architecture

-**More info soon...**
+> The API for Instreets app